ButtonMerchant

 Swift

-• An interface through which library features can be enabled/disabled.
+An interface through which user activity can be reported.

 Declaration